10 Best Paint Sprayers For Fence Staining 2022 – Top Picks & Reviews

 The sprayer is simple to disassemble and reassemble for cleaning.
 The cup is gravity fed, which aids in the cleaning process, reducing it to a matter of minutes.
 Once you’ve finished your staining, you can clean the spray gun, including assembly and disassembly, in no time.
 Then store it away until next time and go watch a movie.

 This gun is a little noisy but most compressor driven tools are.
-However, overall, this paint sprayer earned the position as the best fence stain sprayer on our list.
+However, overall, this paint sprayer earned the position as the best paint sprayer for fences on our list.

 2. Graco Magnum X5 Airless Paint Gun